 For a college, a graduation rate is not a measure of whether a student receives a degree.
 It is a measure of whether a student receives a degree in that particular college.
 Many of the students at UF who enter our College as freshmen and don’t receive a College of Journalism and Communications degree do in fact graduate.
 Because they have changed majors, their degrees are awarded by other UF colleges.

-With these things in mind, the College of Journalism and Communications graduation rates are as follows: Graduation rates for students entering the College of Journalism and Communications in their first year at UF (n = 402):
+With these things in mind, the College of Journalism and Communications graduation rates are as follows: Graduation rates for students from the College of Journalism and Communications or any college that remained or declared a major in the CJC in their third year (n = 478):